vanessanascimento28/vanessanascimento28/README.md

 />
 <br/>
 <br/>
 - Now, I’m all in on Front-End!
-My amazing wife is a UX Designer 🎨💡, and together we’re building our own company focused on crafting beautiful, accessible, and user-friendly interfaces for apps 📱✨
+I’m currently looking for opportunities where I can contribute to building beautiful, accessible, and user-friendly interfaces for apps 📱✨

 - I’m always curious, always learning — and super excited to connect and collaborate on awesome projects! 🤝💬